styusuf/Serenity/team30final/README.txt

 1. `$ python run.py` (run.py is in the base folder)
 2. login to http://localhost:5000
 3. On the UI, use the username password as follows, username - admin password - password
 4. Search for recipes!
+h